Dog Diarrhea: Metronidazole vs. Natural Options

 A fecal transplant is more promising than the implementation of probiotics, but it still takes a significant amount of time to balance out and begin regulating the gut properly.

-Animal Biome
+Legacy Biome

-Due to the level of disgust associated with fecal transplants, Animal Biome has developed another option for pet parents to consider.
-Animal Biome has a complete process they go through to determine what your dog’s gut looks like so it can be treated properly.
+Due to the level of disgust associated with fecal transplants, Legacy Biome, by Dr. Margo Roman DVM, has developed another option for pet parents to consider.
+Legacy Biome has a supplement and recommended changes in lifestyle.

 Another Option: Diagel